kajamiko/u_m_website/README.md

 During testing, I found out that form's automated results are not giving expected results, when it comes to adding a not required foreign key(see comments in test_forms.py).
 However, it seems to work when testing views and in live tests.

+Another thing is a problem with pygal.DateLine object, when there is no data passed.
+It throws an error

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment